SonjaElena/reorientateCircGenomes/README.md

 ``` C
 reorientFasta(x, replicon = 1, gff = NA, location = position)
 ```
+A function that batch reorientes a list of fasta files to start at the location given as vector of bp position or Protein IDs.

 * `x` a list of DNAStringSets

 * `replicon` the replicon to be reoriented.
 Defaults to the largest replicon.
 Numbers increase with degreasing length (largest replicon = 1, second largest = 2, ...).